Kabi4/GettingStartWithRuby/14.Blocks,Procs,Lamdas/readme.md

   - Syntax: `array.map(&procName)`.
   - Refer: `3.IntrouctionToProcs.rb`.

  ## Block Given Method
   - It is used inside the function defination to check whether the block is attached or not with the method call.
   - It is basically used to avoid the error we get when we don't provide the block in yield.
   - Refer: `4.BlockGivenMethod.rb` this method is a Boolean method.

+ ## Yield With Arguments
+  - Arguments in yield are passed just like we pass it in function in `()` or the other way.
+  - They accpets inside the block by block as block variables in `||`.
+  - Refer: `5.YieldWithArguments.rb`.